 Since the fleece fabric has a decent amount of stretch to it, I knew I wanted to use my serger to sew it all together (which is also why I only added ¼” of seam allowance to the pattern).
 So I threaded up my serger in large polyester white spools of thread.

 Before I sew anything, whether it be on my serger or regular sewing machine, I always do a test serge/stitch.
 I took a little piece of scrap fabric, folded it in half and gave it a go!

 I had to slightly loosen the loopers since this fleece is thicker than the thin spandex I usually sew on it.

 If you don’t have a serger—not to worry—you can still sew this fleece on your sewing machine.
 You will just need a 90/14 sized ball point stretch sewing machine needle.

 I narrowed the stitch length a little bit to get a nice and staple stitch.

 Now that we have all the pieces cut out and we’ve test sewn the fabric, we are ready to put this pullover together.
-Stay tuned for part two next week when we will start assembling the panels on the front of the pullover.
-Download the digital pattern here to start yours (and remember to use code PULLOVER50 for 50% off)!
+Next up, putting this pullover together in Part 2!

 Meg Healy began to sew at the age of 12, which led her to study Fashion Design at both Fanshawe College in London and Parsons the New School for Design in NYC while also interning for Vera Wang.
 Meg gained the technical skills in pattern making and advanced sewing that led to a number of awards for her design and construction skills.
 She is now is the editor, lead educator, and face of BurdaStyle.com, inspiring members with sewing projects, online sewing courses, & how-to videos.
 She thrives working from her downtown studio loft everyday with her giant Flemish rabbit and is regularly commissioned to sew wedding garments, textile art installations, and everything in-between.